Florian-Rh/OpenSeasUI/README.md

     }
 }
 ```

+#### Changing animation style and height
-By default, the water line will appear in the center of the surrounding view.
+By default, the water line will appear in the center of the view.
 The default animation will move the waves back and forth by two waves over a period of 2.5 seconds.

 You can change these defaults with optional parameters: